Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-07-11-my-ten-rules-for-negotiating-a-job-offer.md

 First, you must realize what a company's goal is.
 A company's goal is to hire someone who will become an effective employee and produce more value than their cost.
 How do you figure out who will do that?
 Well, you can't know for certain without actually hiring them, but there are a few proxies.
 Pedigree is the strongest signal; if they did it at other companies, they can probably do it at yours.
 And if someone trusted within the organization can vouch for them, that's often a strong signal as well.

 But turns out, almost everything else is a weak signal.
 Weak in the sense that it's just not very reliable.
 Interviews, if you think about it, are long, sweaty, uncomfortable affairs that only glancingly resemble actual employment.
-They're weird and can't tell you that much about whether an individual will be a good at their job.
+They're weird and can't tell you that much about whether an individual will be good at their job.
 There's no way around this.
 There are a few stronger signals, like bringing someone in for a week or two on a contract-to-hire position, but strong candidates won't consider this.
 So candidates as a whole have effectively forced companies to assume almost all of the risk in hiring.

 The truth is, knowing that someone has passed your interview just doesn't say *that much* about whether they'll be a good employee.
 It's as though you knew nothing about a student other than their SAT score.
 It's just not a lot of data to go off.